jsafrane/openlmi-doc/doc/mof/CIM_Synchronized.rst

     Requires activate: The requested operation has completed, however, the synchronization relationship needs to be activated before further copy operations can be issued.

     Pending: The flow of data has stopped momentarily due to limited bandwidth or busy system.

+    Requires detach: The requested operation has completed, however, the synchronization relationship needs to be detached before further copy operations can be issued.

     ======== =================